awslabs/aws-well-architected-labs/content/Contributing/01_General/_index.md

 ### Licensing
 See the [LICENSE](https://github.com/awslabs/aws-well-architected-labs/blob/master/LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

-We maa ask you to sign a [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.
+We may ask you to sign a [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.